So you want to install Windows 10 on this ‘Berry. You better follow this guide closely.

 Once you download all of the things above you can proceed.

 Open WoR.
 Select Disk from the list which will be your microsd card reader or usb storage device and select Raspberry pi 4 as a device that you will use.
 Then select build of windows WoR should use by pointing to a correct install.wim file.
 Use the latest drivers that WoR server provides.
 Select the latest UEFI for Raspberry pi 4 in WoR.
 Use Advanced tab in WoR to limit memory to 1024MB for USB type-c and if you don’t need type-c port then RAM is still limited by UEFI by default to 3GB of RAM.
 Do edit boot options in WoR if you need to (I always overclock as my Pi has a fan and heatsink attached).

 WoR will deploy windows to the selected micro sd card or usb storage device which will take from 10 minutes to 3 hours depending on speed of your micro SD card or USB storage device .

 Safely remove micro SD card or usb storage device and move it into the Raspberry Pi.

 This guide will be most likely updated if anything changes.
 First boot will take between 6 minutes to 2 hours depending on speed of your micro SD card or usb storage device .
 If there are issues during OOBE setup pressing shift + F10 then typing

 %windir%\System32\Sysprep\sysprep.exe /oobe /reboot

 Currently a lot of drivers are missing and not a lot of development is happening.
-We are missing drivers for audio jack, ethernet, bluetoth ,wifi and gpu.
-Development of ethernet and audio jack drivers is most likely to happen soon.
+We are missing drivers for audio jack ,wifi and gpu.
+Development of audio jack drivers is most likely to happen soon.

-I freqently check comments under this post but for a bit faster response you can join Discord server and ask for help there.
-You might find there customised windows10 build (smaller and lighter) or even premade images to download.
+I freqently check comments under this post but for a bit faster response you can join Discord server and ask for help there as most people in that server will be able to answer your question.
+You might find there a guide how to customise windows10 build to make it smaller and lighter.